RichardForshaw/resume/mkd-blog/docs/blog/articles/2026-06-behaviours-for-ai-driven-development.markdown

 In the [previous post](./2026-05-01-specifying-behaviours-for-startups.markdown), I looked at how important it is to identify and work with the behaviours required by your product; defining these early gives the whole team a 'Ubiquitous Language', and validating against them allows you to close the loop with agreed definitions of functionality, ultimately avoiding misunderstandings and painful re-work.

-With AI tools so prevalent, it is easy to think that these can turbo-charge your way to success, but as with all tools, these must be used with caution.
+With AI coding agents so prevalent, it is easy to think that these can turbo-charge your way to successful AI-driven development, but as with all tools, these must be used with caution.
 I've been caught in multiple traps and seen others flounder in similar ways, resulting in simply replacing the problems you are solving with new ones.
 Specifically I'll focus on three:

  - **Vagueness and Hallucinations**: Are you enabling hallucinations?
  - **Production vs Productivity**: Just because you have a long session doesn't make it a valuable session